quartiq/quartiq.github.io/jobs/2017-07-25_job_posting_opticlock.md

 * Fluent in Python and GNU/Linux
 * Proficient in English and German
 * Proven problem-solving capabilities
-* Success working flexibly and collaboratively in a distributed team environment
+* Ability to work collaboratively in a distributed team environment
 * Willingness to take on novel and unforeseen challenges and to dive deep into other fields

 ## Bonus points